yogsototh/yblog/multi/blog/Haskell-Development-Environment.md

 ## Some Last Words

+I'll certainly update the script once stackage goes from beta to production.
 I'll try to update the script every 6 month or so.
 That way I'll minimize the number of time bug could occurs.
 And in the same time, library will continue to improve.